Natural History Museum of Utah: History

 Inside the George Thomas Building, upper photograph: c.
 1950, a reading room in the building's library.
 Lower photograph: the same reading room in 2009, transformed since 1969 into the Utah Museum of Natural History (and dismantled as of 2011).
-The building is now destined to receive a scientific research center.
-Note the wrong posture of all skeletal mounts, now re-mounted in anatomically correct postures in the new Rio Tinto building.
+Now the George Thomas Building houses the Gary and Ann Crocker Science Center, a research center.
+Note the wrong posture of all skeletal mounts, since 2011 re-mounted in anatomically correct postures at the Rio Tinto building.

 The museum was conceived in 1959, when the University of Utah faculty committee decided to consolidate natural history collections from around its campus.
-The museum was established as the Utah Museum of Natural History on the University of Utah campus in 1963 by the Utah State Legislature.
+It was established as the Utah Museum of Natural History on the University of Utah campus in 1963 by the Utah State Legislature.

 In 1969, the museum opened in the former George Thomas Library and included specimens from the Deseret Museum, as well as from the Charles Nettleton Strevell Museum that was located in the old Lafayette School on South Temple Street from 1939 until 1947.

 The paleontology collections acquired a very important amount of new collected specimens during the 1960s, particularly fossilized remains of dinosaurs.
 It all began when a young local paleontologist called James Henry Madsen Jr. obtained his Master of Science in 1959 in the University of Utah.
 The following year, as of 1960, Madsen was hired as an assistant for Professor William Lee Stokes of the Princeton University, who at that time performed the dauntless project to extensively dig the Cleveland-Lloyd Dinosaur Quarry.
 Since the 1920s, it had been firmly established by geologists that this quarry is one of the most important paleontological sites ever found in the United States, and still in the early 1960s tens of thousands of disarticulated dinosaur bones were buried in the rock, awaiting to be excavated.
 Because the bone bed was so vast and contained a so huge quantity of fossilized bones (mainly from Allosaurus fragilis), it seemed obvious to Stokes and Madsen that it was literally impossible for a single unique institution to dig up a number of specimens being realistically representative of the overall total.
 To accomplish this task, or at least a reasonable part of it, Stokes and Madsen founded the University of Utah Cooperative Dinosaur Project, thanks to initial funds allowed by the University of Utah and its Department of Geology.
 The project worked for 16 years in close collaboration not only with museums and institutions within the US, but also with prestigious international museums and research centers.
 Since financial assistance was brought by all the institutions who had participated in the project, the Dinosaur Project granted them casts or even original composite specimens of the dinosaurs found in the quarry.